 Cons of using House Sit Mexico

 - COST.
-Some might consider $79 USD a lot but I can’t think of anything more reasonable.
+Some might consider $79 USD a lot, but I can’t think of anything more reasonable.
 By the time you factor in what you would pay for accommodations, food, and travel, you would be spending this amount many times over.
-As the owner, your boarding costs could be extravagant – in Canada, you could be looking at anywhere from $30 up to $85 per day; in the U.S. according to CostHelper.com, you could be paying anywhere from $240 – $550/month; in Mexico, costs could run from $12 USD TO $16 USD per day depending on the size of the pet.
+As the owner, your boarding costs could be extravagant; in Canada, you could be looking at anywhere from $30 up to $85 per day; in the U.S., according to CostHelper.com, you could be paying anywhere from $240 – $550 per month; in Mexico, costs could run from $12 USD to $16 USD per day, depending on the size of the pet.
 Plus, your pet may feel stressed out since they won’t be in familiar surroundings.

 - CAN ONLY UPLOAD IMAGES.
 At present, there is no way to upload videos.

 Having used a house-sitting service for almost three years, I definitely see the merits, and they far outweigh any cons.
 House Sit Mexico has great reviews from both owners and sitters.
 I can’t wait to start using their services.

 What better way to check out the warm beaches, dive into the Cenotes, tour the jungle, view historical buildings, experience the character and culture of the highlands, or check out the magnificent Mayan Ruins?
 Make House Sit Mexico [Your Next House Sit].

 If you are looking for a house sitter or want to see more of Mexico, join House Sit Mexico today.
 They have a great referral program that not only gives you 20% off the price but also gives you two months FREE!
 Just pick the pricing option you want and use the coupon code at checkout.